bmostafa340/teeny-compiler/README.md

 # teeny-compiler
 A TeenyBASIC compiler, extended from Caltech CS 24 project 2.
+Caltech students who plan to take CS 24 should not look further by the Honor Code.

 TeenyBASIC is a simplified version of BASIC.
 It is discussed in more detail here: https://com.puter.systems/20fa/projects/02.
 The parser, test suite, and Makefile were provided as starter code.
 My contribution to the project is the compile.c file and some of the compiler.c file.